aibiluv/chat_app/readme.md

 ### API and Backend Refinements
 * **API Pagination**: The `GET /conversations/{id}/messages` endpoint currently returns all messages at once.
 I would implement cursor-based pagination to allow the frontend to load message history in smaller, more manageable chunks as the user scrolls.
 * **Input Validation**: Add more granular validation for all API inputs to make the backend more resilient to bad data.
+* **Database Migrations**: The current setup uses `Base.metadata.create_all()` which is suitable for development but not for production.
+A proper migration tool like **Alembic** would be integrated to manage database schema changes over time without losing data.
+This involves generating migration scripts for each schema change and applying them as part of the deployment process.

 ### Frontend Polish
 * **Optimistic UI Updates**: When a user sends a message, it could be immediately displayed in the UI with a "sending..." status before the backend confirms it has been saved.
 This makes the interface feel much faster.